bbc/psammead/packages/components/psammead-bulleted-list/README.md

 ### Accessibility notes

-The bullets in `psammead-bulleted-lists` are not read by screen readers and are generated using pseudo-elements.
+- The bullets in `psammead-bulleted-lists` are not read by screen readers and are generated using pseudo-elements.

+- We have added role list and role listitem to the corresponding items due to a VoiceOver bug to reinstate the list semantics

 <!-- Roadmap -->